-The explosive growth of knowledge in life sciences in the ’90s and the accelerated growth of research and development in the pharmaceutical industry became the driving force for our Biopharmaceutical Engineering Program.
+The explosive growth of knowledge in life sciences and the accelerated growth of research and development in the pharmaceutical industry became the driving force for our Biopharmaceutical Engineering Program.
 The objective of this program is to diversify the knowledge base and the marketability of our chemical engineering graduates so that they can make significant contributions to the pharmaceutical industries.

 The biopharmaceutical field is a rapidly developing area separated into upstream (drug formulation and development process) and downstream (process and manufacturing) components, with chemical engineering playing a critical role in both of these areas.
 The future of this field will depend upon innovative new engineers who are able to easily communicate with people on either side.
 The goal of this program is to provide students a cohesive view of basic biopharmaceutical principles so that they can more readily apply their engineering skills to this diverse discipline.

 How does the program work?

 Students enrolled in this track will complete the chemical engineering core curriculum with additional courses important in the biopharmaceutical area.